 b.
 1984, Manchester, UK

-Elizabeth Waggett is a visual artist based between the USA and Europe.
-Her practice investigates the fragility and resilience of beauty, memory, and materiality through skilled, labor-intensive works that combine oil paint, precious metals, antique textiles, and light.
+Elizabeth Waggett is a visual artist based in the USA and working between the USA and Europe.
+Her practice investigates how meaning is constructed through time, labour, and material transformation, creating layered paintings and installations that combine oil paint, precious metals, antique textiles, and light.
 Drawing on the visual language of European still life, her work places subjects under conditions of restraint, where sustained attention becomes central to how meaning unfolds.

-Waggett’s Light Paintings, layered compositions in gold, silver, and zinc alloys, examine thresholds between care and collapse, surface and instability.
-Botanical forms, ornament, and fragments appear without narrative context, allowing material, light, and time to shape the experience of the work.
-Her materials hold embedded histories: antique lace, oxidized metals, and found textiles carry traces of use, labor, and place, particularly the industrial textile heritage of her native Manchester.
-These elements register memory through making, revealing the unseen effort behind what is often perceived as beauty or refinement.
+Waggett's Light Paintings, layered compositions, often incorporating gold, silver, copper, and zinc alloys, examine the tension between permanence and change.
+Built through repeated interventions in the studio, the works continue to evolve through oxidation, abrasion, chemical reaction, and the movement of light, allowing transformation to unfold materially over time.
+Their surfaces carry embedded histories: antique lace, oxidized metals, and found textiles hold traces of use, labour, and place, particularly the industrial textile heritage of her native Manchester.
+These materials carry the memory of touch, labour, and use, revealing the often unseen work behind what is perceived as beauty or refinement.

 Waggett studied Fashion and Design at the University of Manchester and later Contemporary Art at the Royal College of Art.
-She has exhibited internationally in cities including New York, London, Paris, Hong Kong, and Los Angeles, and has collaborated with institutions and organizations including The King’s Trust, the UN’s Lion’s Share Fund, Saks, Soho House, Fleur du Mal, and Netflix.
-Her work is held in private and public collections worldwide, and she is currently developing new immersive installations that extend her exploration of surface, light, and containment into architectural and sensorial space.
+She has exhibited internationally in cities including New York, London, Paris, Hong Kong, and Los Angeles, and has collaborated with institutions and organizations including The King's Trust, the UN's Lion's Share Fund, Saks, Soho House and Netflix.
+Her work is held in private and public collections worldwide.
+She is developing immersive installations that extend her investigation of light, material, and architectural space.